Hallways Handbook

 Bicycles

-Any residence hall student who brings a bicycle on campus is urged to register their bicycle with the Office of Safety and Security.
+Any residence hall student who brings a bicycle on campus is urged to register their bicycle with Safety and Community Care.
 Students can begin this process by contacting 330-672-7004.

 Bicycles must be kept only in authorized bicycle storage areas, on bike racks, and in student rooms with the approval of roommate(s) and/or suitemate(s).
 Bicycles found in non-authorized storage areas may be removed at the owner’s expense.
 Bicycles may not be chained to stairwells or block passage from the building.
 Riding bicycles in the residence hall is prohibited.
 Mopeds or any other gas-powered bicycles may not be taken into the residence halls for any reason.

 Students must remove their bicycles from storage areas or bike racks when they check out of the residence halls.
-Bicycles that are left on campus at the end of spring semester will be stored for a minimum of 30 days, and a maximum of 60 days, before we donate them to a local nonprofit.
+Bicycles that are left on campus at the end of spring semester will be stored for a minimum of 30 days, and a maximum of 60 days.
+After this time, University Housing will donate them to a local nonprofit.

 Damage to Common Areas